-Or why not head over to the Neve Sha’anan neighborhood in Tel Aviv for a two-night candle-lighting street party.
+Why not head over to the Neve Sha’anan neighborhood in Tel Aviv for a two-night candle-lighting street party?
 On the bill: dozens of performances, light installations and projections, music shows and engaged-art in public and private spaces.
 There will also be a smorgasbord of food offerings from the Philippines, Eritrea, Sudan, Ethiopia and China – paying tribute to the people who today call this neighborhood home.

-It’s the festival of oil, so where better to start your visit than the Museum of Edible Oil Production in Haifa?
-If that’s not your cup of tea, you’re in a country overflowing with museums of every size and nature, Hanukkah is a great time to pack the family and go get cultured.
+Hanukkah is also the festival of oil.
+So where better to start your visit than the Museum of Edible Oil Production in Haifa?
+If that’s not your cup of tea, you’re in a country overflowing with museums of every size and nature.
+Hanukkah is a great time to pack the family and go get cultured.
 Almost every museum offers special holiday activities for the whole family.

-Hanukkah-themed workshops at the Eretz Israel Museum in Tel Aviv, including a treasure hunt for holiday candles hidden among the museum’s artworks; space-themed Hanukkah activities at Technoda science museum in Hadera; Hanukkah-themed exhibits at the Israeli Children’s Museum; a Hanukkah challenge tour at the Tower of David Museum; and a week of Hanukkah culture and art activities at the Janco Dada Museum in Ein Hod.
+Hanukkah themed workshops at the Eretz Israel Museum in Tel Aviv include a treasure hunt for holiday candles hidden among the museum’s artworks.
+Also, space-themed Hanukkah activities at Technoda science museum in Hadera; Hanukkah-themed exhibits at the Israeli Children’s Museum; a Hanukkah challenge tour at the Tower of David Museum; and a week of Hanukkah culture and art activities at the Janco Dada Museum in Ein Hod.

 Go ahead and submerse yourself in some seriously interesting museum fun.

 Have you ever thought about hosting your own dreidel contest?
 Get your spinning fingers ready!
 It’s time to prove to all of your friends and families that you own that driedal.
-Create your own dreidel spinning contest, grab some tasty Hanukkah treats…say yes to that sufganiya that has been calling out to you and celebrate the festival of lights.
+Create your own dreidel spinning contest, grab some tasty Hanukkah treats… say yes to that sufganiyah that has been calling out to you and celebrate the festival of lights.

 Just a little fun fact— did you know why your dreidel features four Hebrew letters.
 In Israel, the letters are Nun, Gimel, Hay and Peh.
 The tradition of playing with dreidels is to remind us of when the ancient Greeks forbade Jews to learn Torah.
 Tradition holds that kids used to meet up in secret to learn, but if a Greek soldier approached they would pretend to be gambling with their dreidels.